bradhowes/AUv3Template-SwiftUI/README.md

 # About AUv3Template2

 This is full-featured AUv3 effect template for both iOS and macOS platforms.
-When configured, it will build an app for each macOS and iOS platforms and embed in the app bundle an app extension containing the AUv3 component.
+When configured, it will build an app for macOS and iOS platforms and embed in the app bundle an app extension containing the AUv3 component.
 The apps are designed to load the AUv3 component the same way as a host such as GarageBand would.
 It uses the extension to demonstrate how it works by playing a sample audio file and routing it through the effect and out to the device's speaker.
 The host app also supports user and factory presets.
 User presets can be created, updated, renamed and deleted.